iced-rs/iced/README.md

 Browse the [documentation] and the [examples] to learn more!

 ## Implementation details
-Iced was originally born as an attempt at bringing the simplicity of [Elm] and [The Elm Architecture] into [Coffee], a 2D game engine I am working on.
+iced was originally born as an attempt at bringing the simplicity of [Elm] and [The Elm Architecture] into [Coffee], a 2D game engine I am working on.

 The core of the library was implemented during May 2019 in [this pull request].